 David Murray is The 8-Bit Guy (formerly The iBook Guy), a YouTube personality who focuses on retro computers and other forms of technology coming from the seventies onward (he first focused on classic Apple products before broadening his focus).

-A related channel is 8-Bit Keys, which demonstrates vintage musical keyboards and other classic sound production equipment.
+A related channel is 8-Bit Keys, which demonstrates vintage musical keyboards, mainly amateur and toy keyboards by Casio and Yamaha, and other vintage sound production equipment.
 This page will show tropes from both channels.

 The 8-Bit Guy contains examples of:

 - The Alleged Computer: In his video "AST Computer - Tales from Tech Support", David talks about the staggering return rate of the titular computers.
 Some calls were after the computer had caught fire or were still smoking.

 - April Fools' Day: In an episode where he unboxes donations given to him by viewers, he receives a box that supposedly contains the realistic wax bust of a programmer.
 Since the upload date of the video is April 1, that box is an April Fool's prank — the "bust" is just a real living head on a box, with conspicuous camera angles to hide the prank.

 - Artifact Title:

 - The channel's original name "The iBook Guy", especially when David started focusing more on retro tech rather than just Apple products.

 - David's game Attack of the PETSCII Robots took its name from the Commodore PET character set used by the game to render the play area.
 The game was later ported to multiple other systems, where it instead uses custom glyphs or even bitmap graphics, making the "PETSCII" part of the title something of a misnomer.